zooniverse/front-end-monorepo/packages/lib-auth/README.md

 # @zooniverse/auth

 An authentication library for the Panoptes API which provides tokens for making authenticated requests.
+It uses [`axios`](https://github.com/axios/axios) for making XHR requests under the hood.

 ## Example